 The Royal Bank of Scotland was one of the world's fastest-growing banks during the early 2000s, before crashing to earth in 2008 as arguably the biggest victim outside the US of the global financial crisis.
 It first took a quantum leap into the upper ranks of the global industry in 2000 with the hostile takeover of leading clearing bank NatWest.
 That deal made it the UK's #2 financial services institution behind HSBC, adding a prominent UK retail network to a group which then already included Direct Line insurance and US subsidiary Citizens.
 The success of the NatWest takeover prompted RBS to embark on a string of ever larger acquisitions which were ultimately to prove disastrous.
 It extended its profile in the US with several other purchases capped in 2004 by Charter One, and moved into the world's fastest-growing economy through a strategic alliance with Bank of China.
 The crunch came in 2007 with an attempt to acquire the international assets of Dutch banking giant ABN Amro.
 That absurdly ambitious takeover was one deal too far.
 The credit crisis which reached a climax the following year pushed RBS to the brink of bankruptcy, and it was saved only by its nationalisation by the British government in Autumn 2008.
 In 2009 it announced a program to sell off many of the assets it acquired over the previous five years and refocus on core activities in the UK.
-Years later, it is still in state ownership.
+Years later, it is still in state ownership, with no prospect of an end to that situation any time soon, and combined losses of £58bn by the end of 2016.

 Selected RBS advertising